-"Thou shalt bring them in, and plant them in the mountain of thine inheritance; in the place, O Lord, which thou hast made for thee to dwell in; in the sanctuary, O Lord, which thy hands have established."-Exod. xv.
-17.
+"You shall bring them in, and plant them in the mountain of your inheritance; in the place, O Lord, which you have made for you to dwell in; in the sanctuary, O Lord, which your hands have established."
+Exodus 15:17

-I do not know anything more clear in the Old Testament than the truth of Gods absolute sovereignty in all his dealings with his people.
+I do not know anything clearer in the Old Testament than the truth of God's absolute sovereignty in all his dealings with his people.
 His eye and his heart were upon his children throughout all their wanderings.
-And though in Egypt another king arose who "Knew not Joseph," still the Lord kept his eye upon him, and upheld him with his right hand.
-It will do us but little good to acknowledge the abstract fact of divine sovereignly, unless that sovereignty be exercised in our favor.
-Divine sovereignty becomes a matter of delight to the real Christian- "The Lord God omnipotent reigneth."
-There is a hell, and some will surely come to it; and there is a heaven, and some will surely come to it There are in our text four ideas: -
+And though in Egypt another king rose who "Knew not Joseph," still the Lord kept his eye upon him, and upheld his with his right hand.
+It will do us but little good to acknowledge the abstract fact of divine sovereignty, unless that sovereignty be exercised in our favor.
+Divine sovereignty becomes a matter of delight to the real Christian, "The Lord omnipotent reigns."
+There is a hell, and some will surely come to it; and there is a heaven, and some will surely come into it.
+There are in our text four ideas:

-- I. -The Introduction.
+I-The Introduction.

-- II. -The Plantation.
+II-The Plantation.

-- III. -The Description.
+III-The Description.

-- IV. -The continuation implied.
+IV-The continuation implied.

-The land into which the Lord will bring his people-the gospel Canaan.
-The Israelites were so placed that none but the Lord could bring them into it, lest they should say that their own arm brought them in.
+The land into which the Lord will bring his people, the gospel Canaan.
+The Israelites were so placed that none, but the Lord could bring them into it, lest they should say that their own arm brought them in.
 There were many impediments to the children of Israel entering into the promised land.
-There was the river Jordan, and there were the walls Jericho, and the various kingdoms which fought against them-impediments which the Lord alone could remove.
+There was the river Jordan, and there were the walls of Jericho, and the various kingdoms which fought against them, impediments which the Lord alone could remove; and there are impediments now in the way of the Lord's people getting to heaven, which none but the Lord can remove.
 When a sinner is convinced of what he is, he begins to see what stands in his way.
 First, there is the law of God; then there is the curse of the law; then our state by nature; our blindness, our hardness of heart, and everything that tends to keep us away from God.
 But all these impediments are removed by the Lord Jesus Christ.
 He is our Forerunner; he goes before us to remove all impediments.
 No weapon formed against those who love Jesus Christ shall prosper, nor can any tongue rise in judgment against them to condemn them.
-Hindrances shall prove helps, curses shall prove blessings, enemies shall prove friends, crooked things shall be made straight, rough places shall be made plain, darkness shall be turned into light.
+Hindrances shall prove help, curses shall prove blessings, enemies shall prove friends, crooked things shall be made straight, the rough places shall be made plain, darkness shall be turned into light.